This travel guide was prepared by: international trading company

 Naturally, I am planning an other visit of Sonneberg which celebrated its 650 th anniversary in 1999.

-So many things have changed in this town of 25 000 since my first visit over ten years ago.
+So many things have changed in this town of 25 000 since my first visit many years ago.

-I will spend at least a whole day to explore the town.
-I will not miss again to visit the "Schloßberg", the "Lutherhaus" which was never used by Martin Luther but is supposed to be a fine restaurant now, the "Cella Antiqua" - a baptismal chapel probably originated in the 9 th century and certainly downtown again.
+Please spend at least a whole day to explore the town.
+Do not miss again to visit the "Schloßberg", the "Lutherhaus" which was never used by Martin Luther but is supposed to be a fine restaurant now, the "Cella Antiqua" - a baptismal chapel probably originated in the 9 th century and certainly downtown again.

 I do not want to have stress when I travel.
-I would never book a trip which offers you to see all of Europe.
+I would never book a trip which offers you to see all of Europe in one week.
 That would be like watching all day long TV.

 I prefer a combination of sightseeing, having a leisurely meals, relaxing in a spa, attending a local event and talking to the people.